mongodb-labs/mongo-c-driver-async/_sources/how-to/looping.rst

   :end-at: }

 The `amongoc_just` function creates a pseudo-async operation that resolves immediately with the given result.
-Here, we create a successful status with `amongoc_okay` and use `amongoc_box_uint64` to create a box that stores the final calculation.
+Here, we use `amongoc_box_uint64` to create a box that stores the final calculation.
 This result value box will appear at the end of our loop.

 Starting a Timer